lsst-sqre/sqr-011/index.rst

 DM's communication platforms, SQuaRE is committed to making our platforms accessible and easy to use through automation.
-For example, our aim is to allow a team member to publish a new technical note to the web immediately, or update software documentation without any effort beyond writing the content itself.
+For example, our aim is to allow a team member to publish a new technical note to the web immediately, or update software documentation with minimal effort and without needing assistance or permission.

 Making information accessible outside Data Management
 -----------------------------------------------------